multisa2024/multisa2024.icde/index.md

 (b) four invited talks from industry experts and domain experts, (c) panel discussion, and time for exchanging ideas and for fostering collaborations.

-The proceedings of the workshop will be included in the ICDE Workshops proceedings, which will be published alongside with the conference proceedings.
+The proceedings of the workshop will be published alongside with the conference proceedings.

 ## Topics of interest
 The topics of interest include (but are not limited to):